Top 9 Dental Industry Trends (2025-2027)

 To adapt to decreased spending and shifting patient needs, the dental industry is seeing rapid adoption of new technologies.

-Keep reading to learn more about the trends impacting the dental industry in 2024 and beyond.
+Keep reading to learn more about the trends impacting the dental industry in 2025 and beyond.

-1. Dentists invest in 3D printing
+1. Dentists Invest in 3D Printing

-The global 3D printing market is expected to expand at a rate of 20.8% from 2022 to 2030.
+The global 3D printing market is expected to expand at a rate of 23.5% from 2024 to 2030.

-Searches for "3D printing" are up 85% over 5 years.
+Searches for "3D printing" are up 31% over 5 years.

 As 3D printing technologies become more mainstream, dental practices will have greater access to 3D printed materials at lower costs.

-The Journal of The American Dental Association states that “the low cost and simple workflow of additive 3D printing has potential to improve precision and efficiency in clinical dentistry for both academic and private practices”.
+The Journal of The American Dental Association states that “the low cost and simple workflow of additive 3D printing has the potential to improve precision and efficiency in clinical dentistry for both academic and private practices”.

 Dental practices once needed to contract a third party to fulfill various applications.